Well-posedness of Dean-Kawasaki Equation with Singular Interactions: Well-posedness of the fluctuating Ising-Kac-Kawasaki equation

-{\bf Acknowledgements}\quad This work is partly supported by Beijing Natural Science Foundation (No. 1212008), National Natural Science Foundation of China (No. 12171032,11971227,12071123), Beijing Institute of Technology Research Fund Program for Young Scholars and MIIT Key Laboratory of Mathematical Theory, Computation in Information Security and German Research Foundation (GRK 2235-282638148).
+{\bf Acknowledgements}\quad The first author is supported by National Key R\&D Program of China (No. 2020YFA0712700), National Natural Science Foundation of China (No. 12090010, 12090014, 12471138) and Key Laboratory of Random Complex Structures and Data Science, Academy of Mathematics and Systems Science, Chinese Academy of Sciences (No. 2008DP173182).
+The second author is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via IRTG 2235 - Project Number 282638148.
+The third author is supported by Open Foundation of the State Key Laboratory of Mathematical Sciences (Grant No. 09), Beijing Institute of Technology Research Fund Program for Young Scholars and MIIT Key Laboratory of Mathematical Theory and Computation in Information Security.

+The authors are grateful to the anonymous reviewers for their valuable suggestions and insightful feedback that have improved the clarity and quality of this work.